Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Control Problem

 \section{Control Problem}

-\subsection{System Dynamics}
+\subsection{System dynamics}

-We consider a quantum system described by a state $\rho(t)$, where the time evolution is given by a stochastic Schrödinger equation (SSE) \be \dot{\rho}=-i[H(t),\rho]\,. \ee Here, the Hamiltonian \be H(t) = H_d + f(t)H_c+\xi(t)H_n \ee consists of a drift term $H_d$, a control term $f(t)H_c$ (with control operator $H_c$ and control field $f(t)$) and a stochastic noise term $\xi(t)H_n$ (where $H_n$ is a fixed operator and $\xi(t)$ is a stochastic field).
+We consider a quantum system described by a state $\rho(t)$, where the time evolution is given by the stochastic Schr\"{o}dinger equation (SSE) \be \dot{\rho}(t) = -i[H(t),\rho(t)]\,, \ee with $\hbar$, reduced Planck constant, set to $1$.
+Here, the Hamiltonian \be H(t) = H_d + f(t)H_c+\xi(t)H_n \ee consists of a drift operator $H_d$, a control term $f(t)H_c$ (with control operator $H_c$ and control field $f(t)$) and the stochastic noise $\xi(t)H_n$, where $H_n$ is a fixed operator and $\xi(t)$ is a stochastic field.
+The drift and the control operators together can be interpreted as the system Hamiltonian $H_s(t)=H_d+f(t)H_c$, while the stochastic noise term can be interpreted as a perturbation $H_p(t)=\xi(t) H_n$ to which the quantum system is subjected, and its time evolution becomes stochastic.
+In principle, one could also have multiple control fields and multiple noise fields.
+Here, we do not treat this case specifically but we will discuss at specific points in the paper how the formulas we derive could be generalized in this regard.

-\subsection{Control Objective}
+\subsection{Control objective}